mhaidarhanif/rewinds/README.md

 As this repo was made after having run the `create-remix` command and selected "Vercel" as a deployment target, you only need to [import your Git repository](https://vercel.com/new) into Vercel, and it will be deployed.

-Just keep in mind to setup the environment variables :
+Just keep in mind to setup the environment variables, especially:

 ```sh
 REMIX_APP_NAME=